learn-co-curriculum/learn-expert-doing-a-shift/README.md

 - [One on one support shift](#one-on-one-support-shift) - One expert acts as dispatcher and takes in all incoming questions.
 They then hand out students that need support to do ~15min screen shares to the next available expert.
 - [Standard shift](#standard-shift) - All learn experts pick up questions as they come in and try and either help a few students at a time, or do screen shares when necessary.

-We do standard shifts on weekends (because we don't have enough people to do one on one) and one on one support on weekends.
+We do standard shifts on weekends (because we don't have enough people to do one on one) and one on one support on weekdays.

 ## Slack - Flatiron Staff